PengInGitHub/golang_microservices/README.md

-go-micro: the microservice framework available for Go<br/> communication is very important in microservice since microservices are separated<br/> gRPC:light-weight binary based RPC communication protocol made by Google<br/> protobuf:the interchange DSL of gRPC, used to define service interface
+go-micro: the microservice framework available for Go<br/> communication is very important in microservice since microservices are separated<br/> gRPC:light-weight binary based RPC communication protocol made by Google<br/> protobuf:the interchange DSL of gRPC, used to define service interface Protocol Buffers v3:the protoc compiler that is used to generate gRPC service code Pay attention to make file in tutorial one: the path in Makefile may be wrong, must be adapted to your machine